 - soup or broth

-Avoid eating things that may irritate your throat.
+Avoid eating things that may irritate your throat or oesophagus.
 Such as:

 - dry foods